Nicola Elliott is a South African Choreographer and Dance Educator

 The Teaching side of her work began when she was a Drama, Dance and Body Conditioning tutor at Rhodes University.
 After having explored a variety of teaching roles in secondary, tertiary, institutional and public environments, she is now an experienced and sought-after teacher across a range of educational practices including creative process facilitation, teacher-training, integrated dance, and, most recently, language teaching.

-Nicola is based in Cape Town, South Africa, with her husband.
+Nicola is based in Cape Town, South Africa.
 Having taken a creative sabbatical during 2016-17, Nicola anticipates returning to her creative work in 2018.